Candice-Leigh-King/our-whereabouts-website/_drafts/canyonlands-national-park-min-guide.md

 seo:
   title: Canyonlands National Park mini guide
   description: >-
+    If you're visiting Canyonlands National Park in Utah, here are some things you should know.

     I came with low expectations for Canyonlands and fell in love!
 It has to be one of the most underrated parks we've been to in Utah and I hope that you add it to your bucketlist.
 The Colorado River and Green River both go